Business Tips

 Conclusion

 Remember, journalists value substance over style, so focus on delivering compelling content and don’t rely solely on a catchy headline.
-Journalists can and will block your emails if you send them content that is purely a sales pitch or has a headline that tells nothing about the story.
+Journalists can and will block your emails if you send them content that is purely a sales pitch or has a headline that says nothing about the story.

 Tell your story right from the beginning, be unique and avoid jargon.
 Leave any information that gets in the way of your narrative, such as who to contact, sources for any data used and company background to the very end, in notes to editors, and well after you have grabbed the attention of the journalist with your story.